AlvinJohnB/MCP-Side-Project/README.md

 - **Purpose**: To develop a prototype Airline Booking web-application that allows users to browse flights, search tour packages, book flights, and make payments.
 - **Scope**: The application will include user registration, product catalog, shopping cart, checkout process, and integration with a payment gateway.
 It will not include advanced features such as user reviews or order tracking.
-- **Definitions, Acronyms, and Abbreviations**:
-  - **API**: Application Programming Interface
 - **References**: None

 ## 4. Overall Description

-- **Product Perspective**: The application is a standalone web app for travel agencues to upsell fight promos online.
+- **Product Perspective**: The application is a standalone web app for travel agencies to upsell fight promos online.
 - **Product Functions**:
   - User registration and login
   - Product browsing and search
   - Booking management
   - Checkout process
   - Payment processing
-- **User Classes and Characteristics**:
-  - **End Users**: Customers who will browse and purchase products.
-  - **Admin Users**: Business owners or employees who will manage the catalog and view bookings.
 - **Operating Environment**:
   - **Client**: Modern web browsers (Chrome, Firefox, Safari)
-  - **Server**: Node.js backend, MongoDB database
-- **Assumptions and Dependencies**:
-  - Users have internet access.
-  - Payment gateway API (e.g., Stripe) is available and functional.

 ## 5. Visual Mockup Reference